 Clean a Backpack in a Washing Machine… The Right Way.

 Follow these tips on how to wash a backpack in the washing machine – you’ll be a pro in no time!

 1. Check the Label for Cleaning Instructions

-Before you start washing, it’s always best to check for backpack cleaning instructions in the liner.
+Before we begin our guide on how to wash a backpack, it’s always best to check for backpack cleaning instructions in the liner.
 Make sure your backpack has a washable fabric and check to see what the recommended temperature is for the wash cycle.